modin-project/modin/docs/developer/architecture.rst

 Storage Format
 ''''''''''''''

-Storage format is one of the components that form Modin’s execution, it describes the in-memory partition type.
+:doc:`Storage format </flow/modin/core/storage_formats/index>` is one of the components that form Modin’s execution, it describes the in-memory partition type.
 The base storage format in Modin is pandas such that Modin Dataframe operates with partitions that hold ``pandas.DataFrame`` objects in that case.

 Data Ingress